 Recognizing back problems your pooch might have is not always easy since the signs can often be very subtle.
 However, you will probably be able to tell that something is wrong with your pupper if you pay close attention to details.

 Compared to your pet's typical stance, you'll notice that the dog now stands awkwardly when he has pain in his back.
 He might arch the back or seem hunched over.
-A dog with back problems might also stretch frequently in an attempt to relieve the pressure in his spine.
+A dog with back problems might also stretch frequently in an attempt to relieve the pressure on his spine.

 You might spot changes in your pup's posture when he walks as well.
-If he has a wobbly or unusual gait, it may be a sign of a back related issue.
+If he has a wobbly or unusual gait, it may be a sign of a back-related issue.

 2. Vocalization of Pain

-If your Fido starts to whimper, yelp or cry when he moves or when you touch his back, he might have a problem with his back.
+If your Fido starts to whimper, yelp, or cry when he moves or when you touch his back, he might have a problem with his back.
 However, some dogs are completely silent despite the pain, so don’t take the lack of vocalization as a sign that your dog is fine when you observe other signs.
 If there are any other potential symptoms present, those may still indicate back problems.

 3. Bladder Control

 Some dogs have problems when they urinate if something is wrong with their backs.
-This includes difficulty urinating, inappropriate elimination or even incontinence on a regular basis.
+This includes difficulty urinating, inappropriate elimination, or even incontinence on a regular basis.
 Back problems can also cause the pet pain during defecation.

 4. Stiffness and Weakness

 Stiffness usually accompanies back problems.
 Your dog may become reluctant to turn his head and he might simply move his entire body instead.
-He may also show inability or reluctance to walk or stand up.
+He may also show an inability or reluctance to walk or stand up.
 His movement may become limited and he will start to move more slowly.